jaymz81/Library-Manager-Issues/README.md

 2. Features

--Add a New Book (Provides a form for entering book details such as title, author) -Edit or Delete a Book (Allows users to update existing book information or remove books from the system) -Search / Filter Books (Enables users to search for books by title or author) -Mark Book as Borrowed / Returned (Ability to toggle the borrowing status of a book) -Borrower Tracking (Tracks who borrowed each book by storing borrower name or ID) -Export Book List to CSV (Allows users to download the entire list of books in .csv format) -Login System
+- Add a New Book (Provides a form for entering book details such as title, author)
+- Edit or Delete a Book (Allows users to update existing book information or remove books from the system)
+- Search / Filter Books (Enables users to search for books by title or author)
+- Mark Book as Borrowed / Returned (Ability to toggle the borrowing status of a book)
+- Borrower Tracking (Tracks who borrowed each book by storing borrower name or ID)
+- Export Book List to CSV (Allows users to download the entire list of books in .csv format)
+- Login System